hyee/dbcli/README.md

 The command rules is similar to SQL*Plus:
 * DDL commands that related to source code(`create trigger/package/function/procedure/type`) are cross-line commands and should be end with `/` in a stand-alone line.
 * Other DML,DDL,DCL commands are also cross-line commands that end with `;`, or end with `/` in a stand-alone line.
-* Apart from the above commands, most of other commands are single line command and will be executed after the `enter` key is pressed.
+* Apart from the above commands, most of other commands are single line commands and will be executed after the `enter` key is pressed.

 Type `help -a` and refer to the `Multi-lines` field for the type of each command.